spodsiadlik/The-Three-Amigos/docs/project1.md

 (3%) A summary and discussion section to close up the report and share any interesting findings.

 # Overview
-Our robot utilizes the Raspberry Pi, high-torque motors, two power sources, a motor driver board, an alumimum frame, skateboard wheels, caster wheels, nuts and bolts, wiring, rplider, and the pi camera all working seemlessly together to create a functioning robot.
-It is integrated with ROS and uses the teleop_twist_key package for remote control capabilities from any computer.
+In this project, we strove to create a differential drive robot that could be controlled using ROS.
+It uses a Raspberry Pi in conjunction with high-torque motors, a motor driver board, and many other parts, which created a driving robot.
+Then, after considering features like the robot's weight and shape, we were able to optimize our bot for future assignments and could eventually use it to drive through the CCCS building.
+Lastly, we integrated ROS into our robot and used the teleop_twist_key package to remotely control it from a computer.

 # Analysis